ismaelpamplona/isma.codes/posts/python_core_concepts.md

 `super()` is especially important in multiple inheritance, since it ensures every parent in the MRO is initialized correctly.

-**Key Takeaways**

-- Single inheritance: one parent, one child.
+> - Single inheritance: one parent, one child.
-- Multiple inheritance: Python resolves conflicts using MRO.
+> - Multiple inheritance: Python resolves conflicts using MRO.
-- Use `super()` instead of directly naming parent classes—it makes the code more maintainable and works with multiple inheritance.
+> - Use `super()` instead of directly naming parent classes—it makes the code more maintainable and works with multiple inheritance.

 ### Dunder Methods